by Nebula Haze

 You can help prevent over and under-watering your cannabis plants by always starting with good soil or coco coir.

-When soil is thick and muddy, plants will be droopy (often with unhappy curly leaves) no matter your watering practices.
+Bad soil is usually thick and muddy.
+Plants in poor soil will droop (often with unhappy curly leaves) no matter your watering practices.

 Overwatering makes leaves fat with water, and they tend to curl down and droop